Docs

 When using social connections, the sign-up and sign-in flows are equivalent.
 If a user doesn't have an account and tries to sign in, an account will be made for them, and vice versa.

-The easiest way to add social connections is by using Clerk's prebuilt components.
-If you prefer a more custom solution, check out how to build a completely custom social connection flow.
+The easiest way to add social connections to your Clerk app is by using prebuilt components.
+If you prefer a more custom solution, see the build a social connection flow using the Clerk API guide.

 Before you start

 • You need to create a Clerk application in your Clerk Dashboard.
-For more information, check out the Set up your application guide.
+For more information, check out the setup guide.

 • You need to install the correct SDK for your application.
-You can find steps on how to do so through Clerk's quickstart guides.
+For more information, see the quickstart guides.

 Enable a social connection